 New Boston - Keithsburg is a very small town located in the state of Illinois.
 With a population of 3,479 people and just one neighborhood, New Boston - Keithsburg is the 433rd largest community in Illinois.
-New Boston - Keithsburg has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in New Boston - Keithsburg was built prior to World War II, making it one of the older and more historic towns in the country.

-When you are in New Boston - Keithsburg, you'll notice that it is more blue-collar than most other communities in America.
-40.27% of New Boston - Keithsburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, New Boston - Keithsburg is generally considered to be a blue-collar town.
+40.27% of the New Boston - Keithsburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, New Boston - Keithsburg is a town of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in New Boston - Keithsburg who work in office and administrative support (14.78%), management occupations (9.77%), and sales jobs (8.83%).

-The percentage of people in New Boston - Keithsburg with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.74% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in New Boston - Keithsburg is quite a bit lower than the national average among all cities of 21.84%: just 12.74% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in New Boston - Keithsburg in 2022 was $35,814, which is middle income relative to Illinois and the nation.
 This equates to an annual income of $143,256 for a family of four.
 However, New Boston - Keithsburg contains both very wealthy and poor people as well.